tktracker/IntuneDocs/intune/protect/derived-credentials.md

 2. Select **Devices** > **Configuration profiles** > **Create profile**.
 3. Enter the following settings:

     - **Name**: Enter a descriptive name for the profile.
 Name your profiles so you can easily identify them later.
-For example, a good profile name is **Derived credential for iOS devices profile**.
+For example, a good profile name is **Derived credential for iOS/iPadOS devices profile**.
     - **Description**: Enter a description that gives an overview of the setting, and any other important details.
     - **Platform**: Select **iOS/iPadOS**.
     - **Profile type**: Select **Derived credential**.